Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step 2.
 Deposit funds into your account

-There’s currently no way to buy HPB tokens with EUR.
+There’s currently no way to buy HPB tokens with New Zealand dollars.
 Instead you’ll have to acquire a currency listed in a trading pair alongside HPB – such as bitcoin (BTC), ether (ETH) or Tether (USDT) – and then exchange it for HPB.
 If you need help obtaining any of these currencies, check out our how to buy guides:

 To deposit these funds into your account, you’ll need to find the address of your exchange wallet.
 For example, if you’re using Bibox, hover your mouse over the “Funds” drop-down menu and click on “Master Account”.
 If you click the “Deposit” link next to the currency you want to transfer, you’ll then be able to copy your exchange wallet address.